jacobemery/linux1-ansible-lab/instructions/7_test_restore.md

 ```
 systemctl stop httpd
 ```
-* Now that the web server is stopped, the trigger restoration process should be triggered this time.
+* Now that the web server is stopped, the restoration process should be triggered this time.
 Let's test it:
 ```
 ansible-playbook test_site.yaml
 ```